mhalvers/RBRproc/README.md

 ## Laundry list

 1. Modify `despikeRBR.m` to operate on blocks of data instead of full profile.

 2. Improve the cast detection in `rbrExtractVals.m`.

-Provide vector of indices to separate up and down casts.
+3. Have `trimRBR.m` determine indices to extract the upcast and downcast from an individual profile.
+Use the 'profiles' field field, if it exists, to determine the upcast and downcast.